niikkiita/LGMVIP-Android1/FaceDetection/README.md

-"# FaceDetection application using google api"
+"# FaceDetection application in this detecting faces in an image